osisoft/OMF-Developer-Companion-Guide/docs/index.rst

 to send data to the OSIsoft PI Data Archive and PI Asset Framework Server using the PI Data Collection Manager (DCM).

-The OSIsoft Message Format (OMF) defines a set of message headers and message bodies that are used to generate compliant messages for inputting data into either an on-premises PI System, OSIsoft Cloud Services, or another compliant backend system.
+The OSIsoft Message Format (OMF) defines a set of message headers and message bodies that are used to generate compliant messages for inputting data into either an on-premises PI Server, OSIsoft Cloud Services, or another compliant backend system.

 OMF can be used to develop data acquisition applications on platforms and in languages for which there are no